gaiatri/Getting_and_Cleaning_Data/README.md

     This section illustrates the transformation of messier data into tidier data using every step of the problem.

-      <b>Step 1 of cleaning data</b>: Merge the training and the test sets to create one data set
+      Step 1 of cleaning data: Merge the training and the test sets to create one data set

       - Only the files that would be used in the process/end of producing tidy data are read.
         This helps in cutting the clutter.